Locale (computer software): Programming and markup language support

 and other (nowadays) Unicode-based environments, they are defined in a format similar to BCP 47.
 They are usually defined with just ISO 639 (language) and ISO 3166-1 alpha-2 (2-letter country) codes.

 International standards

 In standard C and C++, locale is defined in "categories" of (text collation), (character class), (currency format), (number format), and (time format).
 The special category can be used to set all locale settings.

-There is no standard locale names associated with C and C++ standards besides a "minimal locale" name "C", although the POSIX format is a commonly used baseline.
+There are no standard locale names associated with C and C++ standards besides a "minimal locale" name "C", although the POSIX format is a commonly used baseline.